 Kaplan: "Gateway to Acadiana's Coastal Wetlands"

 Once you've finished in Gueydan, travel east on Hwy.
 14 to the Town of Kaplan.
 Make sure you visit Le Musée de Kaplan located on Cushing Blvd.
 The museum features displays on the history and culture of Kaplan and its people as well as rotating art exhibits.
 A free self-guided or personal tour is offered.
+On the last Saturday of the month, the musueum hosts "Coffee and Music" where you can enjoy a free cup of coffee, boudin and other goodies while listening to music by local artists from 9:30-11am.
+Call for the schedule.
 Open Wednesday thru Saturday from 9 a.m. to 1 p.m.
 337-643-1528.
 Allow 30 minutes to 1 hour for tour.
 405 N. Cushing Blvd., Kaplan, LA 70548

 If you've worked up an appetite, then head south on Hwy.
 35 to Suire's Grocery and Restaurant.
 A local favorite, Suire's serves home cooked Cajun meals in a casual, family setting.
 Make sure to try their famous turtle sauce piquant or made from scratch desserts.
 They also have many menu items packaged for you to take with you.
 Open Monday thru Saturday.
 337-643-8911.
 13923 Hwy.
 35, Kaplan, LA 70548